openclimatefix/PVItaly/progress/SV_pilot.md

 For some models, we did not see any over fitting to the training data, therefore it would be good to extend training to reduce the errors even more.

+It would be good to use a loss function that focuses the model on the first few time horizons, as these should be simpler to predict.

 ### Models